Pylons/pyramid/docs/narr/views.rst

 ``request.context`` in any case, so it's still available even if you use the request-only calling convention.

+.. _the_response:

 The Response
 ------------

-A view callable must return an object that implements the :term:`WebOb` ``Response`` interface.
+A view callable may return an object that implements the :term:`WebOb` ``Response`` interface.
 The easiest way to return something that implements this interface is to return a ``webob.Response`` object.
 But any object that has the following attributes will work:

 status